Roman von Ungern-Sternberg: Defeat, capture and execution

+Religious thoughts

+Ungern von Sternberg sought to be recognized as a reincarnation of a Mahākāla.

+Although he was raised as a Lutheran, his mysticism and interest in Eastern esotericism led him to explore various religions.
+He was, however, antisemitic, and likely a reader of the Protocols of the Elders of Zion.
+He was fascinated by the beliefs and religions of the Far East, such as Buddhism, and his philosophy was an exceptional blend of Russian nationalism with Mongolian and Chinese beliefs.
+He attempted to be accepted as a reincarnation of Mahākāla, a dharmapāla of Vajrayana Buddhism.

 Legacy

 Geopolitical impact

 In 2022, John Jennings, a history professor at the United States Air Force Academy, argued that Ungern was one of the worst military leaders ever.
 His campaigns in Mongolia were, at best, quixotic efforts to re-establish dead empires, marked by brutality and violence directed at not only his own troops but the local populace.
 They, ironically, made it easier for the Reds to further the reach of Soviet communism, a goal Ungern bitterly opposed.
 His expedition to Mongolia and conquest of Urga, by driving the Chinese out the country, also eliminated the one force in the region which might have been a match for the Red Army and made it inevitable that the Soviets would invade.
 The establishment of the Mongolian People's Republic, the first Soviet satellite nation, after the death of the Bogd Khan in 1924 could not have happened without Ungern, Jennings writes.